 The IDEC has 3 front panel LED indicators to indicate power, communications activity with a PC and transmitter crossings.
 The PWR (power) indicator will light green if the DC power supply is high enough to properly operate the system.
-The IDEC uses a 5.9 - 6 volt DC power supply.
+The IDEC uses a 6 volt DC power supply.
 If the voltage is too low the LED will light red.

-The communication (COM) indicator lights a solid green when it is first powered on and will stay a solid green until communication is established with a PC either through the serial or Ethernet interface.
-When there is communication, the COM indicator will blink.
+The communication (COM) indicator lights a solid green when it is first power on and will stay a solid green until there is communications with a PC either through the serial or Ethernet interface.
+When there is communications the COM indicator will blink.